ARZ3N/ARZ3N.github.io/README.md

 ### [<< GitHub >>](https://github.com/ARZ3N)

 ## Research Activity
-I am currently part of the **DSP Technology Development**, at ASU's School of Earth & Space Exploration, where I contribute to projects involving FPGA based RADAR spectroscopy instruments for Earth and Space based remote sensing.
+As a graduate student, I was part of the **DSP Technology Development Lab**, at ASU's School of Earth & Space Exploration, where I contribute to projects involving FPGA based RADAR spectroscopy instruments for Earth and Space based remote sensing.
 We write VHDL/Verilog code to implement various DSP algorithms on FPGAs and also develop embedded firmware for programming ARM devices for Data readout and communication.
-### Current Lab activites:
+### My work in the lab involved:
 #### High Speed Data Readout Interface using Xilinx Zynq-7000 SoC using Gigabit Ethernet
 #### Implementing Fast Memory read/write access for Polyphase Filter Bank based DSP algorithm.